BrianFreedman/recipes/cookies and bars/cookies/whipped shortbread.md

 * 720 ml (3 cups) flour

 ## Instructions ##
+1. Adjust an oven rack to the middle position and heat the oven to 325 degrees.
 1. Beat butter by itself for 5 minutes.
 Add icing sugar and beat 5 minutes.
 Add flower in half cups beating 2 minutes after each addition.
 Beat 8 more minutes.
 1. Drop by 1/2 tsp onto a baking sheet.
-Bake at 325 until edges are light brown.
+Bake until edges are light brown.
 About 13 minutes.